PrashantRawat10/Stone_paper_scissor/README.md

 # Stone_paper_scissor
-First program with tkinter library of python
+A GUI based Stone Paper Sciccor game with the use of Tkinter library in Python!